peberanek/ai-sandbox/demos/ai-api-gateway/README.md

 This demo expects a running instance of LiteLLM, configured as LLM proxy (i.e. AI API Gateway) with some available models.
 The user needs a working API key (also known as Virtual Key) and the gateway URL.

 > [!NOTE]
-> The script should also work with other OpenAI-compatible endpoints, like e.g. [OpenRouter](https://openrouter.ai/docs/quickstart).
+> The script should also work with other OpenAI-compatible APIs, like [OpenRouter](https://openrouter.ai/docs/quickstart).

 ## Install